-- 2.2.10.1.
-A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system with an acceptable occurrence.
-Single sensors failures are only considered as such when accompanied by another influence affecting the safe operation of the system. - 2.2.10.2..
-A "severe vehicle failure" is any failure of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task and would also leave the manually driven vehicle in a state unfit to drive (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure). - 2.2.11. ""Self-check" means an integrated function that checks for a system failure and for a change in detection range of the sensing system on a continuous basis. - 2.2.12.
-"Override" means an action of the driver providing input to control elements of the vehicle which have priority over the longitudinal or lateral movement of the vehicle t, while the system is still active. - 2.2.13.
-"Dynamic Driving task" is the physical control and execution of all longitudinal and lateral movements of the vehicle. - 2.2.14.
-"Data Storage System for Automated Driving (DSSAD)" enables the determination of interactions between the automated driving function and the human driver, who may engage and disengage in it.1
+- 2.2.10.
+Failures - 2.2.10.1.
+An "ALKS failure" is any single failure specific to the operation of the ALKS (e.g. single sensor failure, loss of necessary calculation data for the driving path of the vehicle). - 2.2.10.2.
+"Failure mode" is the operation status of the system in which the system operates with an ALKS failure. - 2.2.10.3.
+A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system when in failure mode with an acceptable occurrence.
+Single sensor failures are only considered as such when accompanied by another influence affecting the safe operation of the system. - 2.2.10.4.
+A "severe vehicle failure" is any failure of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task and would also leave the manually driven vehicle in a state unfit to drive (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure). - 2.2.11. ""Self-check" means an integrated function which checks for any system failure and for a change in detection range of the sensing system on a continuous basis. - 2.2.12.
+"Override" means an action of the human driver providing intentional input to control elements of the vehicle which have priority over the longitudinal or lateral movement of the vehicle t, while the system is still active. - 2.2.13.
+"Dynamic Driving task" is the control and execution of all longitudinal and lateral movements of the vehicle. - 2.2.14.
+"Data Storage System for Automated Driving (DSSAD)" enables the determination of interactions between the ALKS and the human driver.